unepwcmc/ProtectedPlanet/upgrade-plan/backend/00-scope-and-shared-milestones.md

 | **Owner** | Backend lead |
 | **Target** | Rails 8 · Ruby 3.3 · **B0 (Rails 7.1+)** as the backend platform milestone |

 > **Historical record — CI has changed.** This document describes Jenkins as the project's CI system.
 Jenkins was retired and its `Jenkinsfile` deleted (dead-code audit wave 1); CI is now [.github/workflows/test.yml](../../.github/workflows/test.yml), which replays all migrations and runs `rails test` plus the frontend checks.
 Statements below about the Jenkins Test stage, `pollSCM`, Snyk or `#jenkins-cicd-pp` record what was true when written.
-Note that **Snyk has no successor and now scans nothing** — see `docs/dead-code.md` section 8.
+Note that **Snyk has no successor and now scans nothing** — see [docs/known-issues.md](../../docs/known-issues.md).

 [← Back to overview](./README.md) · **[Gem audit →](./01-gem-audit.md)**